segmentio/segment-docs/src/engage/campaigns/mobile-push/index.md

 > success ""
 > If you've already configured SMS services for Twilio Engage, you can skip this step.

-Follow these steps to set up mobile push in Twilio Engage and complete mobile onboarding:
+Follow these steps to set up mobile push in Twilio Engage and complete mobile push onboarding:

 1. Follow the steps in the [Create and configure Twilio SMS services documentation](/docs/engage/onboarding/#stage-3-create-and-configure-twilio-sms-services).
 2. Return to your Segment workspace and navigate to **Engage > Engage settings**.